christianmorris154/MyResume_MorrisChristian/README.md

 The background color of the page is set as "yellow-green"

-All the text has the default color: black
+All the text has the color: black

 The margins and fonts must follow the sample outcome.
 These two files were imported to App.js, which incorporating component defined (Resume.js) and style defined (Resume.css)